 Schooling R-6 occurs in double classrooms with 21st century learning spaces which cater for a range of learning styles.
 Improving learning outcomes is always on the agenda, our high quality teachers provide effective feedback, learning tasks being explicit with clear learning intentions and success criteria, students involved in developing assessment tasks and learning goals with the understanding of how to progress.
 Students understand the characteristics of what makes an effective learner and this is referred to throughout learning.
 Students build strong relationships with staff and other students which creates a great sense of belonging.

 The Schools Values of Trust, Respect & Optimism are developed and promoted with all students and embedded in the schools Behaviour Code.
-A small school has strong community connections seeing involvement in a range of events; Harvest Festival, Mardi Gras, Pedal Prix, attending performances, camps, local excursions and sporting activities led by Loxton High School students.
+A small school has strong community connections seeing involvement in a range of events; Harvest Festival, Mardi Gras, attending performances, camps, local excursions and sporting activities led by Loxton High School students.
 We are constantly striving to achieve and sustain high performance through continuous review of our improvement cycle.

 TOGETHER WE NURTURE, GROW AND CHALLENGE.